-- 1930.04 Administrative Approvals The following uses may be approved by the Zoning Administrator in a (COM) Commercial District, an (IND) Industrial District, or on any municipal facilities after conducting an administrative review and determining all requirements of Section 1930 of this Zoning Ordinance have been met: - Installing an antenna on an existing non-residential structure other than a tower (such as building, sign, light pole, water tower, or other free-standing, non-residential structure) so long as such addition does not add more than twenty (20) feet to the height of the existing structure; - 2.
-Installing an antenna on an existing tower of any height, including a pre-existing tower and further including the placement of additional building or other supporting equipment used in connection with said antenna, so long as the addition of said antenna adds no more than twenty (20) feet to the height of said existing tower; - 3.
-Installing a tower of a height not greater than two hundred (200) feet and further including the placement of additional buildings or other supporting equipment used in connection with said tower in the (COM) Commercial District and (IND) Industrial District. - 1930.05 Telecommunications Towers Special Use Criteria - Communication companies are encouraged to locate telecommunication antenna on or in Alternative Tower Structures or on existing towers.
+Administrative Approvals: The following uses may be approved by the Zoning Administrator in a (COM) Commercial District, an (IND) Industrial District, or on any municipal facilities after conducting an administrative review and determining all requirements of Section 1930 of this Zoning Ordinance have been met:

+- Installing an antenna on an existing non-residential structure other than a tower (such as building, sign, light pole, water tower, or other free-standing, non-residential structure) so long as such addition does not add more than twenty (20) feet to the height of the existing structure; - Installing an antenna on an existing tower of any height, including a pre-existing tower and further including the placement of additional building or other supporting equipment used in connection with said antenna, so long as the addition of said antenna adds no more than twenty (20) feet to the height of said existing tower; - 3.
+Installing a tower of a height not greater than two hundred (200) feet and further including the placement of additional buildings or other supporting equipment used in connection with said tower in the (COM) Commercial District and (IND) Industrial District.

+Telecommunications Towers Special Use Criteria: Communication companies are encouraged to locate telecommunication antenna on or in Alternative Tower Structures or on existing towers.
 Where such structures are not available, co-location of facilities is encouraged.
-When a new tower is proposed to be sited, a determination of whether the location will provide a minimal level of coverage vs. optimal coverage shall be taken in the approval of the siting of new towers: - Evidence that the applicant has investigated the possibilities for locating the proposed to be sited, a determination of whether the location will provide a minimal level of coverage vs. optimal coverage shall be taken into consideration.
+When a new tower is proposed to be sited, a determination of whether the location will provide a minimal level of coverage vs. optimal coverage shall be taken in the approval of the siting of new towers:

+- Evidence that the applicant has investigated the possibilities for locating the proposed to be sited, a determination of whether the location will provide a minimal level of coverage vs. optimal coverage shall be taken into consideration.
 The following criteria shall be used in the approval of the siting of new towers: - 2.
-Sound engineering evidence demonstrating that location of the tower at the proposed site is necessary and in the interest of public safety or is a practical necessity shall be submitted. - 3.
-Evidence that the communications tower is structurally designed to support the maximum number of foreseeable users technically and economically practicable shall be submitted.
-A report from a structural shall be submitted.
-A report from a structural engineer registered in the State of Mississippi showing the tower antenna capacity by type and number, and a certification that the tower is designed to withstand winds in accordance with ANSI/ETA/TIA 222 (latest revision) standards shall be submitted.
-The application shall include a statement that the owner of the proposed tower is willing to permit other user(s) to attach communication facilities, on a commercially reasonable basis, which do not interfere with the primary purpose of the tower.
-The tower owner may require that such other users agree to negotiate regarding reasonable compensation to the owner.
+Sound engineering evidence demonstrating that location of the tower at the proposed site is necessary and in the interest of public safety or is a practical necessity shall be submitted.